 - NABARD was envisioned as the apex baking institution for the entire rural credit system.

 - It also provides funding to rural credit institutions and coordinates with their operations.

 - NABARD started its operations with a share capital of RS.
 1400 crores.
-Further RBI’s Agricultural Credit Funds transferred 1400 crores.
+Further, RBI’s Agricultural Credit Funds transferred 1400 crores.

-- NABARD has so many branches across India.
+- NABARD has several branches across India.

 Establishment of NABARD